by J. Clifford and A. Kozil* (9/17)

 Key Nutrients of a Vegetarian Diet

 Protein is needed for growth and maintenance of body tissues.
 It also is necessary for enzymes, hormones, antibodies and milk production in women who are breastfeeding.
 Plant sources of protein can provide adequate amounts of essential and nonessential amino acids, if they are reasonably varied and caloric intake is sufficient to meet energy needs.
 Whole grains, legumes, vegetables, seeds and nuts all contain essential and nonessential amino acids.
 Textured vegetable proteins and meat analogues, such as tofu and tempeh (usually made from soybeans and fortified with amino acids) are good protein sources.
+Soy milk is also a good source of protein as it contains the same amount of protein per serving as cow’s milk.
 An assortment of plant foods eaten over the course of a day can provide all essential amino acids; thus, complementary proteins do not need to be eaten at the same meal.

 Omega-3 Fatty Acids

 An increasing body of research shows the many benefits of omega-3 fatty acids.
-These fats may reduce the risk for cardiovascular disease, improve cognitive function and vision, and act as an anti-inflammatory in the body.
+These fats may reduce the risk for cardiovascular disease, improve cognitive function and vision, and act as an anti-inflammatory agent in the body.
 The primary sources of omega-3 fatty acids in the diet are fish, organ meats, and DHA-enriched foods such as eggs.
 Based on these food sources, vegetarians may not get enough omega-3 fatty acids in their diet.
-However, vegetarians can still boost their omega-3 intake by eating foods like flaxseed, walnuts, canola oil and soy.
-They can also choose from the increasing variety of DHA-enriched foods sold in the marketplace, such as some soy milks and breakfast bars.
+However, evidence suggests the healthy individuals can meet their omega- 3 needs by consuming adequate amounts of omega-3 containing plant foods like flaxseed, chia seeds, hemp seeds, walnuts, canola oil and soy.
+Vegetarians can also choose from the increasing variety of DHA-enriched foods sold in the marketplace, such as some soy milks and breakfast bars.
 Finally, capsule supplements made from DHA-rich microalgae are available, but it is always important to consult a healthcare provider before taking a supplement.

 Calcium is needed for strong bones and teeth, for normal blood clotting and for normal muscle and nerve function.
 Most calcium in the American diet comes from milk and milk products.
 When these foods are avoided, calcium must come from other sources.
 Dark green leafy vegetables are the plant foods that provide the most calcium.

-Certain plant components may inhibit the absorption of dietary calcium.
-In the context of the overall diet however, this does not appear to be significant.
-Calcium from low-oxalate vegetable greens (broccoli, bok choy, chinese cabbage, collards, kale) is absorbed as well or better than calcium from cow’s milk.
-Fruit juices fortified with calcium and calcium-set tofu are also good sources of calcium.
+Certain plant components, like oxalates, may inhibit the absorption of dietary calcium.
+Calcium from low-oxalate green vegetables (broccoli, turnip greens, bok choy, chinese cabbage, collards, kale) is absorbed as well as or better than calcium from cow’s milk, at a rate close to 50%.
+In high-oxalate vegetables (spinach, beet greens, and Swiss chard), as low as 5% of the available calcium is absorbed.
+Fruit juices and plant milks fortified with calcium and calcium-set tofu are also good sources of calcium.

 Calcium deficiency in vegetarians is rare, and there is little evidence to show that calcium intakes below the Dietary Reference Intake cause major health problems in vegetarians.
 U.S. recommendations for calcium are relatively high compared to those for populations that eat a more plant-based diet.
 High levels of animal protein increase urinary loss of calcium.
 U.S. recommendations are designed to compensate for this.
 Studies show that vegetarians absorb and retain more calcium from food than do non-vegetarians.

 Vitamin D is required to absorb calcium from the digestive tract and to incorporate calcium into bones and teeth.
-Few foods contain large amounts of vitamin D. The best sources–fortified milk, egg yolks and liver–are all of animal origin.
+Few foods contain large amounts of vitamin D and the best sources–fortified milk, egg yolks and liver–are all of animal origin.
 Therefore, vegetarians, especially vegans, may not get enough.

 Vitamin B12 is needed for normal red blood cell formation and normal nerve function.
 The body needs only small amounts and can store it in large amounts.
 Therefore, a deficiency takes a long time to develop, maybe several years.
 Once a deficiency does develop, however, it results in irreversible nerve damage.
-Thus, vegetarians need to pay special attention to this nutrient.
+Vegetarians need to pay special attention to this nutrient, as it is not found in common plant foods.

 Planning a Nutritious Vegetarian Diet

 Vegetarians should follow the diet principles recommended in the Dietary Guidelines for Americans.
-Well-planned vegetarian diets can effectively meet these guidelines and be a health-supporting dietary alternative.
-The 2010 Dietary Guidelines include adaptions to the healthy eating pattern for lacto-ovo vegetarians and vegans.
-The recommendations, as outlined in Table 1, for non-vegetarians, lacto-ovo vegetarians, and vegans are similar for fruit, vegetables, grains and dairy.
-The overall amount of protein is also similar; however, the types of protein foods and amounts for each of these foods vary.
+Well-planned vegetarian diets can effectively meet these guidelines and be a health-supporting dietary option.
+The 2015-2020 Dietary Guidelines includes the Healthy Vegetarian Eating Pattern as one of three eating patterns, along with the Healthy U.S.-Style Eating Pattern and the Healthy Mediterranean-Style Eating Pattern, that can be adapted based on cultural and personal preferences to meet the Dietary Guidelines and its Key Recommendations.
+The recommendations, as outlined in Table 1, the Healthy U.S.-Style Eating Pattern and the Healthy Vegetarian Eating Pattern are similar for fruit, vegetables, grains and dairy.
+The overall amount of protein recommended is less for the Vegetarian Eating Pattern and the types of protein foods and amounts for each of these foods vary.

 Table 1: Daily food guide for vegetarians: Suggested daily servings, based on a 2000 calorie diet, from each of the food groups.